lcoronad/CloudApplicationsOPC/README.md

 The Freelancer service provides information about freelancers and have three enpoints, is developed in SpringBoot whit the next tiers.

 1. SpringBoot root Application: Class main of SpringBoot
-2. Model: Objects that represents the entities of business (Model of Freelance), and interface of Spring Repository
+2. Model: Objects that represents the business entities (Model of Freelance), and interface of Spring Repository
-3. Rest: Classes that expose the service endpoints and call the business logic, and health check endpoint
+3. Rest: Classes that expose the service endpoints and call the business logic and health check endpoint
 4. Service: Classes that implements the business logic and connect to database PostgreSQL using JPA and Srping Repository.

 This service use PostgreSQL like repository and the data for connection is in a ConfigMap.
 The health check and route that use OpenShift is configured in YAML into fabric8 directory.